MrThearMan/django-settings-holder/docs/setup.md

 # returned instead of the imported function.
 #
 # You can also specify nested attributes in lists of dicts:
+#
+# 1) Use "FOO.0" to indicate that all elements of a list setting
+# "FOO" should be imported.
+#
-# Use "FOO.BAR" to indicate that the "BAR" key of a dictionary setting
+# 2) Use "FOO.BAR" to indicate that the "BAR" key of a dictionary setting
 # "FOO" should be imported, but not the other keys of the dictionary.
+#
-# Use "FOO.0" to indicate that all elements of a list setting
+# 3) Use "FOO.*" to indicate that any values of the setting
 # "FOO" should be imported.
+Useful for dynamic settings
+#
-These can be nested as deeply as you want,
+# These rules can be nested as deeply as you want, and combined with
-# and combined with the byte string notation.
+# the byte string notation (e.g. "FOO.*.BAR.0" or b"FOO.0.*").
 IMPORT_STRINGS: set[bytes | str] = set()

 # Settings that were once available but no longer are.